 There are several aviation-oriented organizations that use the facilities at the San Luis Obispo County Regional Airport.
-Among them are the Experimental Aircraft Association, known as "EAA", the Ninety-Nines, or 99's, and the San Luis Obispo Pilots Association, known as "SLOPA".
+Among them are the Experimental Aircraft Association, known as "EAA", the Ninety-Nines, or 99's, the San Luis Obispo Pilots Association, known as "SLOPA", and the Friends of Oceano Airport.

 Experimental Aircraft Association (EAA)